Chile: Cultural Landscape

 Natural Landmarks

-2. Punta de Choros and Damas Island: Punta de Choros is a coastal town known for its abundant marine life and as the gateway to Damas Island.
-The island is part of the Humboldt Penguin National Reserve and offers opportunities for wildlife viewing, including penguins, sea lions, and dolphins.
+Punta de Choros and Damas Island: Punta de Choros is a coastal town known for its abundant marine life and as the gateway to Damas Island.
+The island is part of the Humboldt Penguin National Reserve and offers opportunities to view wildlife, including penguins, sea lions, and dolphins.

 Protected Areas